Our

 As you can see, given how complex the question of measurement and assessment of testosterone levels is, deciding who could potentially benefit from testosterone replacement therapy is far from simple.

 Recent research reveals a range of conclusions about who should receive TRT.
-The British Society for Sexual Medicine guidelines, issued in 2017, suggest levels of total testosterone between eight and 12 nmol/l might require a trial of TRT or free testosterone below 0.225 nmol/l.
-However, they also say: “Guidelines can never replace clinical expertise when making treatment decisions for individual patients, but rather help to focus decisions and take personal values and preferences and individual circumstances into account”.
+The British Society for Sexual Medicine guidelines, issued in 2017, and updated in 2023, suggest levels of total testosterone between eight and 12 nmol/l might require a trial of TRT or free testosterone below 0.225 nmol/l.2 However, they also say: “Guidelines can never replace clinical expertise when making treatment decisions for individual patients, but rather help to focus decisions and take personal values and preferences and individual circumstances into account”.2

 Total testosterone part of wider picture